 The Jewish heritage tour in Israel includes staying mainly in the center and northern parts of Israel and also an educational experience through the main Jewish sites.
 I am your tour guide in Israel and I will show you the most memorable Jewish sacral items in Jerusalem, the architecture of Tel Aviv, and ancient cities in the North part of Israel.

-DAY 1 - ARRIVAL TO ISRAEL AIRPORT AND CHECK-IN
+DAY 1 - ARRIVAL AT ISRAEL AIRPORT AND CHECK-IN

 Your Jewish heritage tour in Israel begins today,